UKCloud/documentation/articles/vmware/vmw-how-use-affinity-rules.md

 ---
 title: How to use affinity and anti-affinity rules
-description: Describes how to use affinity and anti-affinity rules to control the movement of VMs around the UKCloud platform
+description: Describes how to use affinity and anti-affinity rules to control the movement of VMs within your UKCloud for VMware environment
 services: vmware
-author: Sue Highmoor
+author: shighmoor
-reviewer: lthangarajah
+reviewer: shighmoor
-lastreviewed: 21/06/2019
+lastreviewed: 13/10/2020
 toc_rootlink: How To
 toc_sub1:
 toc_sub2: